 The following library users are allowed immediate access to the Law Library upon presenting I.D. at the Security Desk Monday through Friday until 7 p.m.
 After 7 p.m. and on weekends, the main entrance door is locked and the following users must use their WNE University I.D. cards to gain access to the Law Library:

 - Students/staff/faculty from the Western New England University School of Law

 - Students/staff/faculty from Western New England University

 The following library users are allowed immediate access to the Law Library upon presenting I.D. at the Security Desk Monday through Friday until 7 p.m.:

 - Students/faculty from other educational institutions

 - Persons who need access to the Federal Depository Collection.
 This Library is a congressionally designated depository for U.S. Government documents.
 Public access to the government documents collection is guaranteed by public law.
 (Title 44 United States Code).

-**Law Alumni/Attorneys who wish to use the Law Library after 7 p.m. and on weekends may fill out a Library Access Form and bring it to Public Safety Monday through Friday between 8:30-4:30, in order to obtain an access card for weekend use.
+**Law Alumni/Attorneys who wish to use the Law Library after 7 p.m. and on weekends may fill out a Library Access Form and bring it to Public Safety Monday through Friday between 8:30-4:30, in order to obtain an access card for weekend and evening use.
 Please use one of the following two forms depending on your status: Law Alumni Library Access Form or Guest Attorney Library Access Form.